Linear growth of quantum circuit complexity

 \begin{restatable}[Low-rank locus]{lemma}{locus} The low-rank locus $E_{<r_{\mathrm{max}}}$ is an algebraic set of measure $0$ and so is closed (in the Lie-group topology).
 Equivalently, $E_{r_{\mathrm{max}}}$ is an open set of measure $1$.
 Consequently, $d_A = r_{\mathrm{max}}$. \end{restatable}

 Lemma~\ref{lemma:locus} guarantees that the contraction map's rank equals the accessible dimension $d_A$ almost everywhere in $\mathcal{U}(A)$.

 We now turn to the proof of Proposition~\ref{thm:lower-bound-on-dA}.
 The rank $r$ of $F^A$ at each point $x$ lower-bounds $r_{\mathrm{max}}$, by definition.
-For an architecture $A_T$ of $T$ causal slices, we identify an $x$ at which $r$ is lower-bounded by a quantity that grows linearly with $R$ (the number of gates in the architecture $A_T$).
+Consider an architecture $A_T$ of $T$ blocks, each containing a backwards light cone.
+We identify an $x$ at which $r$ is lower-bounded by a quantity that grows linearly with $R$ (the number of gates in the architecture $A_T$).
 We demonstrate the point's existence by constructing circuits from Clifford gates.

-Consider a choice $x=(U_1, U_2, \ldots, U_R) \equiv (U_j)_j$ of unitary gates.
+Consider a choice $x=(U_1, U_2, \ldots, U_R) =: (U_j)_j$ of unitary gates.
 Perturbing a $U_j$ amounts to appending an infinitesimal unitary: $U_j \mapsto \tilde{U}_j = e^{i\epsilon H} U_j$.
 The $H$ denotes a 2-qubit Hermitian operator, and $\epsilon \in \rr$. $H$ can be written as a linear combination of 2-qubit Pauli strings $S_k$.
 (An $n$-qubit Pauli string is a tensor product of $n$ single-site operators, each of which is a Pauli operator [$X$, $Y$, or $Z$] or the identity, $\id_1$.
 The $4^n$ $n$-qubit Pauli strings form a basis for the space of $n$-qubit Hermitian operators.)
 Consider perturbing each gate $U_j$ using a combination of all 15 nontrivial 2-qubit Pauli strings [Fig.~\ref{fig:PerturbationCliffordCircuits}(a)]: $x=(U_j)_j \mapsto \tilde{x} = \LParen \exp(i\sum_{k=1}^{15} \epsilon_{j,k} S_k) \, U_j \RParen_j$, wherein $\epsilon_{j,k} \in \rr$.
 The perturbation $x\mapsto \tilde{x}$ causes a perturbation $U=F^{A_T}(x)\mapsto \tilde{U}=F^{A_T}(\tilde{x})$ of the image under $F^{A_T}$.
 The latter perturbation is, to first order, $\partial_{\epsilon_{j,k}} \tilde{U}\bigr|_{\epsilon_{j,k}=0}$.
 This derivative can be expressed as the original circuit with the Pauli string $S_k$ inserted immediately after the gate $U_j$ [Fig.~\ref{fig:PerturbationCliffordCircuits}(b)].

 The rank of $F^{A_T}$ at $x$ is the number of parameters $\epsilon_{j,k}$ needed to parameterize a general perturbation of $U=F^{A_T}(x)$ within the image set $\mathcal{U}(A_T)$.
 To lower-bound the rank of $F^{A_T}$ at a point $x$, we need only show that $\geq r$ parameters $\epsilon_{j,k}$ perturb $F^{A_T}(x)$ in independent directions.
 To do so, we express the derivative as